Types of cellular immunotherapy:

 - Macrophages are cells of the innate immune system that act as both phagocytes and antigen-presenting cells (APC).
 CAR-macrophages can be developed as cancer immunotherapies and may in fact be better able to target solid tumors than traditional CAR-T therapies, as they can modulate the tumor microenvironment 11.

 - Dendritic Cells (DC) play a crucial role in immuno-surveillance.
 They are present throughout the body and monitor their surroundings for antigens.
 If stimulated, they undergo maturation, migrate to the lymphoid organs and activate T cells and B cells 12.
 They are also the most potent APC and can proficiently perform antigen cross-presentation, presenting antigens to both CD4+ and CD8+ T cells.
 This makes DCs potentially useful as vaccine platforms for inducing anti-tumor cytotoxic T lymphocyte (CTL) immune responses 13.
-While the first approved DC vaccine was autologous, allogeneic DC vaccines made from donor DCs are.
+While the first approved DC vaccine was autologous, allogeneic DC vaccines made from donor DCs are also being developed 14.

 CD-19 targeted CAR T cells, of which Kymriah and Yescarta have been approved, demonstrated before unseen levels of clinical efficacy in acute lymphoblastic leukemia (ALL) patients who had exhausted all available treatment options.
 Kymriah was first approved for pediatric ALL, but the label was then expanded to treatment of the most common form of non-Hodgkin’s lymphoma (NHL) in adults.
 Yescarta was approved for treating several types of adult NHL 15.
 Both therapies come with high price tags ($475,000 to treat ALL and $373,000 to treat NHL with Kymriah; $373,000 to treat NHL with Yescarta) 16 and large-scale manufacturing issues that played a role in preventing wider adoption of both therapies 17.
 Nevertheless, interest in CAR-T therapy development continues to prevail.